cernst72/vja/Features.md

 ### Example

-The following command generates a script which may be executed against another instance to import your active Vikunja tasks:
+The following command generates a script which may be executed against another instance to re-import your active Vikunja tasks (only a few attributes):

 ```shell
 vja ls --sort=id --custom-format=reimport > import.sh